Input–output model: Input–output and socialist planning

 The input–output model is one of the major conceptual models for a socialist planned economy.
 This model involves the direct determination of physical quantities to be produced in each industry, which are used to formulate a consistent economic plan of resource allocation.
 This method of planning is contrasted with price-directed Lange-model socialism and Soviet-style material balance planning.

 In the economy of the Soviet Union, planning was conducted using the method of material balances up until the country's dissolution.
 The method of material balances was first developed in the 1930s during the Soviet Union's rapid industrialization drive.
 Input–output planning was never adopted because the material balance system had become entrenched in the Soviet economy, and input–output planning was shunned for ideological reasons.
 As a result, the benefits of consistent and detailed planning through input–output analysis were never realized in the Soviet-type economies.

+Criticism of Input-Output Models

+The Australia Institute critiques input-output (IO) models for their biases and limitations in assessing the economic impacts of projects and policies.
+There are limitations and biases inherent in IO models, citing concerns that they are "biased" and "abused" by organizations like the Australian Bureau of Statistics and the Productivity Commission.
+For instance, the institute's research points out that IO models often assume fixed prices and don't account for resource constraints, which can lead to unrealistic and inflated economic impact estimates.
+IO models can be misinterpreted and used to justify projects or policies that are not economically sound.
+The Australia Institute suggests that more robust and comprehensive economic analysis methods should be used to assess economic impacts, rather than relying solely on IO models.